apetrovskiy/neon-dev-environment/README.md

 # Brief description
 Mostly, this repository is about one file - **docker-compose.yml**.
 This compose-file contains descriptions of docker-services fitted for fast rebuild-deploy cycles that happens oftenly during development process.
+All services exists in a single virtual network.
+Some services also exposes ports to host machine

 # Requirements
 It is highly recomended to install latest versions of docker and docker-compose following instructions for your OS by this links: